mozilla/data-docs/src/cookbooks/bigquery/access.md

     - [Dataproc](bigquery/querying.md#on-dataproc)
 - [Colaboratory](bigquery/querying.md#from-colaboratory)

-Note that with the exception of redash, all methods require access to be provisioned (see the next section).
+Note that with the exception of Redash, all methods require access to be provisioned (see the next section).

 ## Access Request